OfficeDev/office-js-docs-pr/docs/design/textfield.md

-# TextField Component in Office UI Fabric
+# TextField component in Office UI Fabric

-The TextField component in add-in enables a user to type text.
+TextFields enable users to type text.
 It's typically used to capture a single line of text but can be configured to capture multiple lines of text.
 The text displays on the screen in a simple, uniform format.

-#### Example: TextField on a task pane
+#### Example: TextField in a task pane

 ![An image showing the Textfield](../../images/overview_withApp_textField.png)